The current team is composed as follows:

 Julie started her career in 2009 as a trainee/junior expert participating in studies on remediation of contaminated soils with AGECO.
 She also provided tutoring to university students in Mathematics and Sciences (chemistry, physics and biology).

 Julie joined the Prospect C&S team in February 2012 as Administrative Assistant and then from May 2012 as Project Manager.
 She has been successfully involved in many operational backstopping activities including technical and financial follow-up and quality control of awarded environmental projects, as well as in drafting methodologies for environment related tenders, or providing specific technical input for environmental related Prospect contracts.
 She coordinates the application to the Brussels environmental label for Prospect C&S and has been ensuring the constant compliance to the procedures set-up.
-Julie now works within the Environmental management, policy and financing Prospect C&S department.
+Julie now works within the Environmental management, policy and financing thematic group of Prospect C&S.

 Julie is Belgian and speaks French and English.